ess-dmsc-dram/data-reduction-hardware-requirements/benchmarks/SNSPowderReduction_bench.md

 ![Figure 1](https://raw.githubusercontent.com/nvaytet/data-reduction-hardware-requirements/master/benchmarks/SNSPowderReduction_bench.png)

-Panel (b) shows that a larger number of events leads to a better speedup, which is expected as the size of the parallel portion of the computational work increases.
+**Figure 1:** Panel (b) shows that a larger number of events leads to a better speedup, which is expected as the size of the parallel portion of the computational work increases.
 The times per event in panel (d) go below 0.1 &mu;s for NCPU > ~4 as long as the number of events is high enough.